alan-turing-institute/AIrsenal/CONTRIBUTING.md

 GitHub has a [nice introduction][github-flow] to the pull request workflow, but please get in touch if you have any questions.

+## Style Guide

+Docstrings should follow [numpydoc][link_numpydoc] convention.
+We encourage extensive documentation.

+The python code itself should follow [PEP8][link_pep8] convention whenever possible, with at most about 500 lines of code (not including docstrings) per script.

 ---